Common ICF Myths & Misconceptions

 For more information about building an ICF safe room, go to BuildBlock.com/icfs/safety/safe-rooms/

 The International Energy Conservation Code (IECC) defines mass walls as walls made of concrete block, concrete, insulated concrete form, masonry cavity, brick, earth, adobe and solid timber or logs.
-ICFs are Mass Walls, and are listed as such in IECC Section R402.2.5 Mass Walls.
+ICFs are considered Mass Walls, and are listed as such in IECC Section R402.2.5 Mass Walls.

 This status causes much confusion when reading the current energy code requirements.
 Mass Walls are governed under a separate set of guidelines from cavity walls, because of significant differences in how their insulation performs.